Best Bitcoin, Dogecoin, Litecoin, DASH, BlackCoin, PPC, XPM, BitcoinCash, ETH,BTX Faucet List Updated 22.03.2018

 All Faucets Can Be Sorted By Name, Type, Reward, Timer & Status-Activate Manual Countdown Timer After Successful Claim-Happy Fauceting!

-If You Like My Site Show Your Support By Vote/Banner At The Bottom Of The Page/Click On Stats To Open Vote Window-Thank You!
+If You Like My Site Show Your Support By Vote/Banner At The Bottom Of The Page/You Can Vote Daily-Thank You!

 Bitcoins are created as a reward for payment processing work in which users offer their computing power to verify and record payments into a public ledger.
 This activity is called mining and miners are rewarded with transaction fees and newly created bitcoins.
 Besides being obtained by mining, bitcoins can be exchanged for other currencies, products,and services.
 Users can send and receive bitcoins for an optional transaction fee.Bitcoin faucets are a reward system, in the form of a website or app, that dispenses rewards in the form of a satoshi, which is a hundredth of a millionth BTC, for visitors to claim in exchange for completing a captcha or task as described by the website.There are also faucets that dispense alternative cryptocurrencies.